jwl-7/c0de_gr1nd/python_explanations/primitive_multiply.md

 ```

 ## Explanation
-* The algorithm is based off the grade-school method for multiplication, which uses shifting and adding
+* The algorithm is based off the grade-school multiplication algorithm
-* Since we cannot use arithmetical operators, we have to define our own addition function

 Let's take a look at multiplying two binary numbers using shifts and adds
 <pre><code>